Rock in Rio confirms Living Color and Steve Vai at the opening of the festival

 This year, rapper Post Malone, singers Camila Cabello, Jason Derulo, Demi Lovato and Justin Bieber are also insured.

-The eighth edition of Rock in Rio in Rio de Janeiro was initially scheduled for September and October 2021, but the covid pandemic forced the organizers to postpone it for a year.
+The eighth edition of Rock in Rio in Rio de Janeiro was initially scheduled for September and October 2021, but the Covid-19 pandemic forced the organizers to postpone it for a year.

 The musical event will have seven nights of concerts on September 2, 3, 4, 8, 9, 10 and 11, 2022 in the so-called “Rock City” that the organizers will once again set up in the Olympic Park in Rio de Janeiro .